StephHjar/dublin-book-club/README.md

 ### Further Testing

 -   The website was manually tested on Google Chrome (regular and incognito mode) and Safari browsers.
--   The website was viewed on a variety of devices such as desktop, laptop, iPad Air, and iPhone XR.
+-   The website was manually viewed on a variety of devices: desktop, MacBook Air, iPad Air, and iPhone XR.
--   The website was also viewed in Chrome Developer tools on every pre-set device available, and by manually dragging the screen while using the 'Responsive' setting.
+-   The website was also viewed in Chrome Developer tools on every pre-set device available, and by manually dragging the screen through various while using the 'Responsive' setting to determine breakpoints.
 -   All links were clicked to ensure nothing was broken, and that all external links open in a new tab.
 -   Friends and family members were asked to view the website on their own devices to ensure no errors.
 -   Used Lighthouse to test performance and accessibility.
-The first test for the Mobile version of the site led to a performance score of 79, so I set specific heights & widths for each image.
+The first test for the Mobile version of the site led to a performance score of 79, so I set specific heights & widths for each image according to the tool's suggestion.
 This led to images being warped and stretched because they are already being resized using CSS, so I removed the explicit measurements.
 Scores are much higher on desktop.
 Here are the final scores:
     - Mobile: [Home](assets/readme/lighthouse-mobile-home.png) | [Gallery](assets/readme/lighthouse-mobile-gallery.png) | [Books](assets/readme/lighthouse-mobile-books.png) | [RSVP](assets/readme/lighthouse-mobile-rsvp.png)
     - Desktop: [Home](assets/readme/lighthouse-desktop-home.png) | [Gallery](assets/readme/lighthouse-desktop-gallery.png) | [Books](assets/readme/lighthouse-desktop-books.png) | [RSVP](assets/readme/lighthouse-desktop-rsvp.png)
 -   Used [WAVE web accessibility evaluation tool](https://wave.webaim.org/) to test accessibilty.
-Passed with no errors across all pages after some adjustments.
+Passed with no errors across all pages.
 Initial results:
     -   1 alert across all pages, which was a redundant link (since both the logo and the 'Home' button in the nav link to the home page).
 I left this in place as it is a navigation feature of the site: it is a convention that clicking the logo will take you to the site's home page.
-    -   5 alerts on gallery page, 3 x due to long alt text so I adjusted the alt text.
-1 x due to the fact that there was no h1 element.
+    -   4 additional alerts on gallery page:
+        -   3 x due to long alt text so I adjusted the alt text to be more concise.
+        -   1 x due to the fact that there was no h1 element.
 I nested the DBC logo in an h1 element, and made the alt text "Dublin Book Club" so this is clearer for people using screen readers.
-1 x due to the above.
     -   Final results: [Home](assets/readme/wave-home.png) | [Gallery](assets/readme/wave-gallery.png) | [Books](assets/readme/wave-books.png) | [RSVP](assets/readme/wave-rsvp.png)

 ### Known Bugs (Resolved)